 Co2Team : Cognitive Collaboration for Teaming

 The CATIE participates in the Co2Team European project (Cognitive Collaboration for Teaming) as a third party of Bordeaux INP.
-This project provides the opportunity of an expert partnership with the German artificial intelligence laboratory DFKI, the European Center for Advanced Inflight Recovery ECAIR and AKIANI.
+This project provides the opportunity of an expert partnership with the German artificial intelligence laboratory DFKI and the European Center for Advanced Inflight Recovery ECAIR.

 During a flight, pilots must master complex situations, while facing increasing system complexity due to the amount and type of information available.
 Co2Team (Cognitive Collaboration for Teaming) pursues the idea that a system based on artificial intelligence can effectively support the pilot through the use of cognitive computing.

 Cognitive computing makes it possible to design decision support systems that can acquire knowledge and learn by understanding natural language.
 Compared to traditional systems, it can reason and interact more naturally with human beings.
 It is also able to put the content of its proposal into context.
 It weights its answers according to the trust and evidence it has.

 Cognitive Computing continues to evolve as it ingests new information, scenarios and responses.
 It reasoned in a way that resembled human thought, so that the conclusions are obvious, transparent and useful.